Faculty and Staff

 View Bio

-Most of Mrs. Young’s free time is spent volunteering at church and trying to keep up with her two rambunctious children.
-Her other interests include classic movies from the 1940’s and 1950’s, origami, Star Wars, and Nashville Predators hockey.
+Most of Mrs. Young's free time is spent trying to keep up with her two rambunctious children.
+Her other interests include classic movies from the 1940's and 1950's, origami, and Nashville Predators hockey.
 She also enjoys hiking with her family and exploring everything Boise has to offer.

 Ms. Samantha Young